openmcp-project/docs/docs/reference/services/metrics-operator.md

   version: "v1.0.0"
 ```

-The MetricsOperator service provider manages the installation and lifecycle of [metrics-operator](https://github.com/openmcp-project/service-provider-metrics-operator) within your ControlPlane, enabling Prometheus-based metrics collection and alerting for managed workloads.
+The MetricsOperator service provider manages the installation and lifecycle of [metrics-operator](https://github.com/openmcp-project/metrics-operator) within your ControlPlane, enabling OTel-based metrics collection and alerting for managed workloads.